charlotte0408/Final_project/GUI/README.md

 # QT_GUI Implementation

 * This is the GUI implementation process of my project.
-* My codes are divided into two parts in QT, core and gui versions.

 ## Learning process for QT_GUI part
 * **QTile** class is inherited both from the Tile class and the QLabel class because after reading the links, I figured out that QLabel class is the most suitable one